microsoft/vscode-docs/docs/getstarted/settings.md

   // Enable/disable implementations CodeLens.
 Requires TypeScript >= 2.2.0.
   "typescript.implementationsCodeLens.enabled": false,

-  // Sets the locale used to report TypeScript errors.
+  // Sets the locale used to report JavaScript and TypeScript errors.
 Requires TypeScript >= 2.6.0.
-Default of 'null' uses VS Code's locale for TypeScript errors.
+Default of 'null' uses VS Code's locale.
   "typescript.locale": null,

   // Specifies the path to the NPM executable used for Automatic Type Acquisition.
 Requires TypeScript >= 2.3.4.
   "typescript.npm": null,

-  // Preferred path style for auto imports: 'relative' paths, 'non-relative' paths, or 'auto' infer the shortest path type.
-Requires TS >= 2.9
+  // Preferred path style for auto imports:
+  // - "relative" to the file location.
+  // - "non-relative" based on the 'baseUrl' configured in your 'jsconfig.json' / 'tsconfig.json'.
+  // - "auto" infer the shortest path type.
+  // Requires TypeScript >= 2.9
   "typescript.preferences.importModuleSpecifier": "auto",

   // Preferred quote style to use for quick fixes: 'single' quotes, 'double' quotes, or 'auto' infer quote type from existing imports.
-Requires TS >= 2.9
+Requires TypeScript >= 2.9
   "typescript.preferences.quoteStyle": "auto",

   // Enable/disable quick suggestions when typing out an import path.